 Significantly increasing FCLP detachments is not a reasonable alternative.
 It is not sustainable operationally as a long-term solution because it takes aircraft away from the home base for other aircrew training opportunities, reduces aircraft service life due to extensive transit, increases time personnel spend away from their home base during critical months leading to a deployment, and requires not just aircrew and aircraft but also aircraft maintenance personnel, making them unavailable at Ault Field during the duration of the detachment.
-Detachment training increases operational and training costs not currently funded.
-The negative impact on operational readiness resulting from detachment training is the reason why an OLF is collocated with each Navy installation that has carrier-based aircraft, including NAS Oceana and Ault Field.4
+Significantly increasing detachments also increases operational and training costs for squadron and unit training that is not currently funded.
+The negative impact on operational readiness resulting from detachment training is the reason why an OLF is collocated with each Navy installation that has carrier-based aircraft, including NAS Oceana and Ault Field.7